 Financial Instruments.
 The fair value of financial instruments that are recorded and carried at book value are summarized in the following table.
 Judgment is required in interpreting market data to develop the estimates of fair value.
 These estimates are not necessarily indicative of the amounts we could have realized in current markets.
-The fair value of long-term debt represents a level 2 valuations which is determined based on market-based prices which may include inputs such as quoted market prices of the exact or similar instruments, broker or dealer quotations, or alternative pricing sources that may include models or matrix pricing tools, with reasonable levels of price transparency.
+The fair value of long-term debt represents a level 2 valuation which is determined based on market-based prices which may include inputs such as quoted market prices of the exact or similar instruments, broker or dealer quotations, or alternative pricing sources that may include models or matrix pricing tools, with reasonable levels of price transparency.

 December 31,

-2013 2012
+2 014 2013

-Book Value Approximate Fair Value Approximate Fair Value
+Book Value Approximate Fair Value Book Value Approximate Fair Value

-(in millions)
+(in m illions)

-Long-term debt (a) \$ 1,150.0 \$ 1,278.5 \$ 1,150.0 \$ 1,342.7
+Long-term debt, including current maturities (a) \$ 1,150.0 \$ 1,260.3 \$ 1,150.0 \$ 1,278.5